krisshen/lets-learn-some-aws/README.md

 # Let's Learn Some AWS

-This project is focused on learning and experimenting with AWS services.
-It includes various examples and exercises to understand AWS concepts and tools.
+This project provides a workflow to extract AWS exam questions from PDFs, convert them to Markdown and then to JSON, and display them in an interactive quiz website.

 ## Features
-- Extracts text from PDF files and converts it into Markdown format.
+- Extracts each question from PDF as a separate Markdown file.
+- Converts Markdown questions to structured JSON.
-- Extracts images from PDF files, filtering based on dimensions and content.
+- Extracts and saves images from PDFs, skipping blank/white images and the first image per page.
+- Removes "Most Voted" from options.
+- Extracts correct answers and formats them for quiz use.
+- Interactive quiz web UI (HTML/JS) with:
+  - Grid of questions, color-coded by answer status
+  - Modal for each question with separated title/content
+  - Option selection with immediate feedback
+  - Left/right arrow navigation (buttons and keyboard)
-- Handles PDFs with questions and answers, formatting them appropriately.
+  - Proper handling of newlines and formatting

 ## Prerequisites
 - Python installed